 The highest amount you have to pay for covered health care services in a plan year.
 Once you meet your out-of-pocket cost, your health insurance company pays 100% of the cost of covered benefits.

 Here are some of the popular health insurance plans in Oregon:

-Here is just a snapshot of the most popular health insurance plans in Oregon for individuals and families, however there are even more plans depending on your area we can offer further details and quotes from.
+Here is just a snapshot of the most popular health insurance plans in Oregon for individuals and families.
 Take note that there are even more plans depending on your area and you may ask us for further details and quotes.

 With rising coverage rates, you need to find the best health insurance plan for you and your family.
 To see if you qualify for subsidy and financial assistance to reduce your healthcare costs, Health Plans In Oregon is here to help.